-The International Academy for the Study of Religion and Video Gaming (IASGAR) is hosting a post-conference event on Sunday, Aug.
-12 from 10 a.m. to 6 p.m.
-View details about the IASGAR post-conference “LEVEL UP” First IASGAR conference on video gaming and religion and the call for papers.
+The International Academy for the Study of Religion and Video Gaming (IASGAR) hosted a post-conference event on Sunday, Aug.
+12. View details about the IASGAR post-conference “LEVEL UP” First IASGAR conference on video gaming and religion and the call for papers.

 Village Center Dining and Community Commons

 500 30th Street

 Boulder, Colorado 80303